captn3m0/codechef/_problems/easy/WALK.md

 **Example case 1.**

- If we choose velocity 6, on the first step we have 6 >= 6 everything is OK, then we should decrease the velocity to 5 and on the 2nd segment we'll receive 5 >= 5, again OK, and so on.
+ If we choose velocity 6, on the first step we have 6 &gt;= 6 everything is OK, then we should decrease the velocity to 5 and on the 2nd segment we'll receive 5 &gt;= 5, again OK, and so on.

 **Example case 2.**